keitheous/Toy-Robot/ReadMe.md

   * report

 - **Possible Future Plans/ Scalability:**
-  * Multiple robots - different names - initialize(name=default)
+  * Multiple robots - different names - initialize(name="fassbender")

 ### Private Function in Direction

-On being practical, instead of building a LARGE if else statement containing what to do when what instructions given.
-Ive decided that a link list would be appropriate.
+On being practical, instead of building a LARGE if else statement containing what to do when what instructions are given, I have decided that a link list would be appropriate.
 The directions are declared in an array and a code that links one end to the other, resulting in an endless loop forward and back, was written.
 ```
 Directions = ["NORTH","EAST","SOUTH","WEST"]